 COPYRIGHT LAWS IN INDIA

-As per the Copyright Law in India, copyright subsists in all original published or unpublished literary, artistic works etc. It is essentially a bundle of rights including but not limited to rights of reproduction, communication to the public, adaptation and translation of the work.
-Slight variations in the composition of the rights are possible depending upon the kind of work.
-Copyright comes into existence as soon as a work is created and no formality is required to be completed for acquiring copyright protection.
+Under the Copyright regime in India, copyright subsists in all original published or unpublished literary, artistic, dramatic works etc. It is essentially a bundle of rights including but not limited to rights of reproduction, communication to the public, adaptation and translation of the work.
+Slight variations in the composition of the rights are possible depending upon the kind of work and its ownership, authorship and licensing.
+Copyright comes into existence as soon as a work is created, i.e., expressed in a tangible form, and no formality is required to be completed for acquiring protection.
 However, it is advisable to apply for registration of Copyright in India for its evidentiary value.

 For more information on Copyright Laws in India please contact us at email@example.com or submit a query.